Lightning-AI/LitServe/README.md

     server.run(port=8000)
 ```

-In this case, `predict` is expected to take an input with the following shape:
+When using `OpenAISpec`, `predict` is expected to take an input with the following shape:

 - Text Input Example:
   ```